Sizzyl/SizzylHUD/README.md

 That is likely because of one of the many commands in my autoexecs or something from a mod I use.
 You can download those from [my non-HUD repo](https://github.com/Sizzyl/SizzylTF2).

 ## Credits/Inspirations
-- Captions (which have been renamed) from [Clovervidia](https://github.com/clovervidia/clovervidias-captions)
+- Captions (which have been renamed and modified heavily) from [Clovervidia](https://github.com/clovervidia/clovervidias-captions)
 - Base HUD editing ontop of was [Middle Mann HUD](https://github.com/Vexcenot/-Middle-Mann) by Vexcenot (with permission).
 - [Tekunotri](https://github.com/tekunotri/sizzylhud) for creating most of the initial edits to this HUD and helping with the rest of the edits (and allowing me to add those edits to this git repo).